Formation Control for Enclosing and Tracking via Relative Localization: INTRODUCTION

 To address this issue, this paper proposes an intuitive approach: incorporating the relative position information between UAVs into the traditional DKF method.
-Indeed, the occlusion impact could be mitigated by coordinating a team of UAVs in different locations \cite{ibenthalLocalizationPartiallyHidden2023}.
+In particular, the impact of occlusion can be mitigated by coordinating a team of UAVs at different locations \cite{ibenthalLocalizationPartiallyHidden2023}.
 Thus, UAV $i$ can derive an indirect measurement of the target by combining its relative position with UAV $j$ and the direct measurement of the target obtained by $j$.
-However, it is difficult to directly obtain the relative position of neighbors in the absence of external positioning systems \cite{nguyenPersistentlyExcitedAdaptive2020}.
-To this end, many researchers have proposed different relative position estimators by integrating various relative measurements between UAVs \cite{liuMovingTargetCircumnavigationUsing2023,yuBearingonlyCircumnavigationControl2019,nguyenPersistentlyExcitedAdaptive2020,guoUltraWidebandOdometryBasedCooperative2020}, such as relative displacement, relative bearing, and relative distance.
+However, in the absence of external positioning systems, it is difficult to directly obtain the relative position of neighboring UAVs \cite{nguyenPersistentlyExcitedAdaptive2020}.
+To this end, several researchers have proposed different relative position estimators by integrating various relative measurements between UAVs \cite{liuMovingTargetCircumnavigationUsing2023,yuBearingonlyCircumnavigationControl2019,nguyenPersistentlyExcitedAdaptive2020,guoUltraWidebandOdometryBasedCooperative2020}, such as relative displacement, relative bearing, and relative distance.
 To ensure the convergence of these algorithms, all these studies emphasize that the measurement vector must meet persistent excitation conditions.
 However, these studies only treat the persistent excitation condition as a prerequisite assumption, and how to ensure the validity of this assumption is rarely discussed.
-Therefore, designing a formation control scheme that ensures estimator convergence while successfully achieving the target enclosing and tracking task presents an additional challenge.
+Therefore, designing a formation control scheme that guarantees estimator convergence while effectively achieving the target enclosure and tracking task remains a significant challenge.